 In addition to training courses, seminars and numerous on-the-job development measures, ongoing training and education play a key role in personnel development at Deutsche Hypo.
 As a result, Deutsche Hypo supports employees who are obtaining additional professional or bank-related education or training.
-In 2016, a total of 15 Bank employees were supported by the Bank in taking advantage of extra occupational training and education opportunities, such as master's degree programmes, certified banking professional (Bankbetriebswirt) training or gaining specific professional qualifications.
-To underpin the importance of ongoing training and education in employee qualification, the company agreement on the promotion of corresponding measures, which was originally set to expire on 31 December 2016, was extended indefinitely at the end of the year.
+In 2016, a total of 13 Bank employees (2016: 15) were supported by the Bank in taking advantage of extra occupational training and education opportunities, such as master's degree programmes, certified banking professional (Bankbetriebswirt) training or gaining specific professional qualifications.